Venkatnvs/HigherEdu/README.md

 # HigherEdu
-A platform for applying for Abroad education.
+A platform for applying for Abroad education.(Testing)